charlesBerti/hello-docker-k8s/k8s/README.md

 ### node/worker
 a VM or a physical PC which serves as a worker that runs applications, each node installs:
-- *Kubelet*: an agent for managing the node and communicating with the master
+- *kubelet*: an agent for managing the node and communicating with the master
 - *kube-proxy*: load balancer, a network proxy to reflect K8S networking services on each node, a proxy forwards external communications into the private pod network
 - *Docker engine*: a container runtime like